Wing IV

 Braniff International AirwaysBraniff Airways

-Overreach · Disaster It painted its planes in fourteen colours and had Halston dress the crew; then airline deregulation stripped its routes and doubling fuel prices grounded it for good.
+Overreach · Disaster Its 'End of the Plain Plane' campaign painted the fleet in fourteen colours, had Halston dress the crew, and flew Concorde on US domestic routes; then airline deregulation stripped its routes and doubling fuel prices grounded it for good.

 1982 CE b.
 1928 CE · 54 years